-GENERAL SERVICE - OPTIONAL RATE SCHEDULE "GS-2"
+GENERAL SERVICE - OPTIONAL - RATE SCHEDULE "GS-2"

-Applicable to all single phase non-residential members supplied through one meter.
-Applicable to all multi-phase non-residential members whose service requirements necessitate the installation of 100 kVA or less transformer capacity.
-The capacity of individual motors served under this schedule shall not exceed seven and one-half (71⁄2) horsepower without consent from the Cooperative.
+Applicable to all single-phase non-residential consumers supplied through one meter.
+Applicable to all multi-phase non-residential consumers whose service requirements necessitate the installation of 100 kVA or less transformer capacity.
+The capacity of individual motors served under this schedule shall not exceed seven and one-half ($7\frac{1}{2}$) horsepower without consent from the Cooperative.

-SCHOOL SERVICE RATE SCHEDULE "SCH"
+SCHOOL SERVICE - RATE SCHEDULE "SCH"

-For electric service to schools of one standard secondary voltage required on member's premises, delivered at one point and metered at and compensated to that voltage and where required transformer capacity exceeds 100 kVA.
+For electric service to schools of one standard secondary voltage required on consumer's premises, delivered at one point and metered at and compensated to that voltage and where required transformer capacity exceeds 100 kVA.

-LARGE POWER SERVICE RATE SCHEDULE "LPS-1" MULTI-PHASE
+LARGE POWER SERVICE - RATE SCHEDULE "LPS-1" MULTI-PHASE

-Applicable to all electric service of one standard secondary voltage required on member's premises, delivered at one point and metered at or compensated to that voltage, and where required transformer capacity exceeds 100 kVA.
-The capacity of individual motors served under this schedule shall not exceed seven and one-half (71⁄2) horsepower without consent from the Cooperative.
-This rate is applicable only to non-residential members not eligible for service under one or more of the Cooperative's other rate schedules.
+Applicable to non-residential consumers for all electric service of one standard secondary voltage required on consumer's premises, delivered at one point and metered at or compensated to that voltage, and where required transformer capacity exceeds 100 kVA.
+The capacity of individual motors served under this schedule shall not exceed seven and one-half $(7\frac{1}{2})$ horsepower without consent from the Cooperative.
+This rate is applicable only to consumers not eligible for service under one or more of the Cooperative's other rate schedules.